 Why is YouTube asking if you are still watching?

-The platform is checking to see if they need to continue rolling out those annoying ads for you.
-Every time an ad is run, YouTube shells out cash.
-Why not just stop the bleeding by asking, “hey, you, are you still watching this?
+The platform is checking whether they need to continue rolling out those intrusive ads for you.
+Every time an ad is run, YouTube pays.
+Stop the bleeding by asking, “Hey, you, are you still watching this?
 Because if you’re not, we need to plug this leak!”

-If you don’t answer or are really not watching/listening, you will see a video pause on the screen.
-You can always head over when you notice and release the pausing mode by pushing play, or anything on the remote to let YouTube know that you are still watching.
+If you don’t respond or are not watching/listening, the video will pause on the screen.
+You can always resume playback by pressing play or another button on the remote to let YouTube know you are still watching.

 How to Disable That Prompt From YouTube: “Are You Still Watching?”